Superman-jp/SAS_Plotter/docs/_sources/Raincloud_plot.rst.txt

     the default is "1".

-- **pallete : keyword (optional)**
+- **palette : keyword (optional)**

-   color palette for fill, line and markers. the palletes described below is available. see color palette section of introduction page. defalut is "SNS" (Seaborn defalut palette).
+   color palette for fill, line and markers. the palettes described below is available. see color palette section of introduction page. default is "SNS" (Seaborn default palette).

       * SAS
       * SNS (Seaborn)